-This certification will demonstrate Durham Regional’s achievement of national benchmarks for evidence-based care in orthopaedic joint replacement.
+This certification will demonstrate Duke Regional’s achievement of national benchmarks for evidence-based care in orthopaedic joint replacement.
 Additionally, it will emphasize our commitment to a positive patient experience.

-“Our Forward Motion Joint Replacement Program is goal-based with patients involved in every step of the process,” says Pat Lester, BSN, RN-BC, program coordinator for Orthopaedics and Neurosurgery at Durham Regional.
+“Our Forward Motion Joint Replacement Program is goal-based with patients involved in every step of the process,” says Pat Lester, BSN, RN-BC, program coordinator for Orthopaedics and Neurosurgery at Duke Regional.